Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-02-09.

-To ask the Secretary of State for the Home Department, what assessment her Department has made of the general trends in the incidence of domestic violence across the UK in the last 10 years; and if she will make a statement.
+To ask the Secretary of State for the Home Department, what assessment her Department has made of the threat posed to children by domestic violence; and if she will make a statement.

 Karen Bradley